 Once again, I recommend eating this salad quickly as mung beans spoil quickly once cooked.
 Eat within one or two days.

-We Hope You Enjoyed Learning About Korean Mung Bean Sprout Salad!
+I Hope You Enjoyed Learning About Korean Mung Bean Sprout Salad!

-If you would like to read more about cooking, you can find further recipes on our blog.
-We listed some of our favorite Carving A Journey Korean recipes below!
-For reference, many recipes are influenced by our blended Korean and Southern heritage.
+If you would like to read more about cooking, you can find further recipes on this blog.
+I listed some of my favorite Carving A Journey recipes below!
+For reference, many recipes are influenced by my family’s blended Korean and Southern heritage.

 Korean Ingredient Articles: